Fun in a Chinese Laundry

 Fun in a Chinese Laundry is an autobiography by Austrian-American filmmaker Josef von Sternberg first published in 1965 by Macmillan Publishers.
 The book was reissued in 1988 by Mercury House with a foreword by Gary Cooper.

-Von Sternberg provides details from his childhood in Vienna and youth in America, as well every stage of his film career.
+Von Sternberg provides details from his childhood in Vienna and youth in America, as well as every stage of his film career.
 The memoir provides numerous character sketches and critiques of film personnel, especially the actors he worked with, among them Marlene Dietrich.